s427/MARL/readme.md

 ### Multilingual

-MARL is available in English and French.
+MARL is available in English, French and Spanish.
 Get in touch if you want to help translating it in your language!
 (The file for English can be found at `dev/public/js/i18n/en.js`.)

 ### Responsive